emmanuelroque/pdefourier/README.md

  u<sub>x</sub>(1,t)=-u(1,t)<br>
 </p>

-Physically, this corresponds to the heat propagation in a bar where the left end is insulated, and the right end has convection heat loss.
+Physically, it corresponds to the heat propagation in a bar where the left end is insulated, and the right end has convection heat loss.

 We solve it with the following commands: